-Corn farmers produced a record 164.7 bushels per acre in 2009 - a yield that was 20 percent larger than in 2000.
+Yields of 153 bushels per acre in 2010 were 24 bushels per acre greater than those just eight years earlier.
 Researchers estimate yields may surpass an average of 210 bushels by 2020 and reach a national average of 300 bushels by 2030.
+By sustainably producing more bushels per acre, farmers can develop new markets for corn - and replace their petroleum-based counterparts.